Atu77l/Atu77l/README.md

 ## About
+- 🔭 Currently,I am working as a full Stack Developer Position.

-- 🔭 I’m currently working at Rampwin Technologies Private Limited
+- 🔭 I have worked as Software Developer Intern at Rampwin Technologies Private Limited
 - 🌱 I’m currently Studying in Madan Mohan Malaviya University Of Technology,Gorakhpur
 - 🌱  along with this I love to solve problems based on Data Structures and Algorithm.
 - 🌱  along with this I love to solve problems based on Data Structures and Algorithm.